Some posts contain compensated links. Please read this disclaimer for more info.

 The spelling of Croatian words is (mostly) phonetic.
 Therefore, words are written as they are pronounced, which makes things a little easier.
 Yay.
 Give this a whirl:

 Kako ste? (kah-koh steh?)

 Ja sam dobro, hvala (sahm doh-broh, hva-lah)

 See, it’snot so bad, is it?
 We have created a few handy guides to get you on your way to sounding like a local as you travel Croatia.

 Food In Croatia

 This is one of the many things in abundance, so bring stretchy pants for your flight home.
 Croatia and food, they’re a match made in heaven.
-We often get asked what is typical Croatian food?
+We often get asked what typical Croatian food is?
 The answer to this question depends on what Croatian region you are from or which one you’re visiting.

 Croatia Car Rental & Driving In Croatia Tips

 Croatia is a country situated in southeastern Europe, across the Adriatic Sea from Italy.
 Being one of the most picturesque countries in Europe, driving in Croatia is highly recommended.
 Especially the roads hugging the dramatic Adriatic coast are breathtaking.